 - The full range of settings related to this function are as follows:

-- ➢ Enable/disable
+- ➢ Enable/Disable

-- Encryption key update
+- Encryption Key Update

-- ➢ Encryption key back-up
+- Encryption Key Back-up

-- Encryption key restore
+- Encryption Key Restore

 - ☆ The first four operations listed above can only be performed by a Machine Administrator.
-If these operations were not restricted in this way, any user would be able to decrypt the data and/or take possession of the encryption keys. - ☆ When this function is disabled or a key update is performed, the old data storage keys for the HDD and NVRAM are used during the data conversion process, and then deleted once the conversion is completed (regardless of whether the process was completed successfully or terminated due to a power cut or other error). - Whenever the main setting is changed from "Disabled" to "Enabled", new data storage keys are created for the HDD and NVRAM, and the MFP/LP prompts the operator to create a back-up of the new NVRAM storage key (the Start key must be pressed to execute the back-up.
-See "Encryption key back-up" below).
+If these operations were not restricted in this way, any user would be able to decrypt the data and/or take possession of the encryption keys. - ☆ When this function is disabled or an Encryption Key Update is performed, the old data storage keys for the HDD and NVRAM are used during the data conversion process, and then deleted once the conversion is completed (regardless of whether the process was completed successfully or terminated due to a power cut or other error). - Whenever the main setting is changed from "Disabled" to "Enabled", new data storage keys are created for the HDD and NVRAM, and the MFP/LP prompts the operator to create a back-up of the new NVRAM storage key (the Start key must be pressed to execute the back-up.
+See "Encryption Key Back-up" below).
 The NVRAM storage key and copy of the HDD storage key (see illustration below) are then used to decrypt the NVRAM/HDD data.